firecakes/ctjs-vgui/docs/API Reference.md

 * recalculates the textbox dimensions, style, and text positioning

 ## `step()`
-* call this method on the step event of your template. updates focus, text and cursor
+* call this method on the Frame start event of your template. updates focus, text and cursor

 ## `isFocused`
 * whether the textbox will accept input. automatically handled by the library depending where the user clicks

 ## `cursorPosition`
-* which character in the string to add/remove text to. automatically handle by the library
+* which character in the string to add/remove text to. automatically handled by the library

 ## `container`
 * top level graphics for the textbox, text and cursor